aherbert/gdsc-smlm/docs/fitting_plugins.rst

        The width should be large enough to cover a localisation spot so the function can fit the entire spot data.
 3 standard deviations should cover 99% of a Gaussian function.

-.. index:: spot filter type
+.. index:: Spot Filter Type

 Spot Filter Type
 ^^^^^^^^^^^^^^^^